NOAA-CSL/MELODIES-MONET/docs/tutorial/downloading_obs.rst

 in the future.

-Examples of preprocessed observational data for MELODIES MONET are in the melodies_monet/data folder of the code on Github.
+Examples of preprocessed observational data for MELODIES MONET are in the melodies_monet/data folder of the code on GitHub.

-In order to preprocess the observational data for additional time periods follow the instructions in the jupyter notebooks in the melodies_monet/examples/process_obs folder of the code on Github.
+In order to preprocess the observational data for additional time periods follow the instructions in the jupyter notebooks in the melodies_monet/examples/process_obs folder of the code on GitHub.
 Examples for the following observational datasets are provided.

    * Aeronet